Zhongyun-Huang/Insight_project/README.md

 # Insight_project

 ## Trust Your Gut: A Tool to Predict Patients’ Risk of Colorectal Cancer Based on Gut Microbe Sequencing
-  Zhongyun (Julie) did this Insight Project when she was a Insight Health Data Science fellow at Boston in the spring of 2017.
+  *Zhongyun (Julie) did this Insight Project when she was a Insight Health Data Science fellow at Boston in the spring of 2017.

+  *TrusYourGut allows users to upload gut microbiome sequence data from uBiome service, and then assess the risk of colorectal cancer.
   [Webapp for this project](http://havesomeguts.faith/ "Trust Your Gut")

 ## Motivation